pokergeist/FreedomWing-PD/README.md

 I delved into the SMD boost converter version.
 My notes are [here](other/FreedomWing-SMD_Notes.md).

 [Here](other/BatteryOperation.md) I consider the option of connecting (2) LiPo cells to the original Pololu board to remediate the deficiencies of USB 2.0 ports.
-Who know, there could be FreedomWing-BAT design in the works someday.
+Who knows, there could be FreedomWing-BAT design in the works someday.